-Protecting biological and cultural diversity and ecosystem services and benefits High Strengthening resilience to natural hazards and climate change Limited Contributing to inclusion and equity High Enhancing quality of life and well-being High Respecting, protecting and promoting human rights High Respecting, consulting and involving indigenous peoples and local communities High Achieving gender equality Limited Ensuring growth, employment, income and livelihoods High Promoting economic investment and quality tourism High Strengthening capacity-building, innovation and local entrepreneurship High Ensuring conflict prevention Limited Protecting heritage during conflict High Promoting conflict resolution Limited Contributing to post-conflict recovery Limited Other(s) Not applicable If 'Other' applies, please specify
+Protecting biological and cultural diversity and ecosystem services and benefits Limited Strengthening resilience to natural hazards and climate change Limited Contributing to inclusion and equity Not applicable Enhancing quality of life and well-being Some Respecting, protecting and promoting human rights Not applicable Respecting, consulting and involving indigenous peoples and local communities Not applicable Achieving gender equality Not applicable Ensuring growth, employment, income and livelihoods Limited Promoting economic investment and quality tourism Some Strengthening capacity-building, innovation and local entrepreneurship Limited Ensuring conflict prevention Not applicable Protecting heritage during conflict Not applicable Promoting conflict resolution Not applicable Contributing to post-conflict recovery Not applicable Other(s) Not applicable

 - 4.5 Please provide any additional comments and/or recommendations related to the nomination of properties (questions 4.1 to 4.4). - 5.
 General Policy Development - 5.1.
-Principal pieces of national cultural and/or natural heritage legislation - 5.1.1 Principal pieces of national legislation for the protection, conservation and presentation of the State Party's cultural and/or natural heritage - 5.2.
-Comment on principal pieces of legislation - 5.2.1 Please comment, especially if prefilled legislation is no longer in force - 5.3.
-Other principal pieces of legislation - 5.3.1 If there are principal pieces of legislation for the protection, conservation and presentation of cultural and/or natural heritage not listed in the previous question, please add them here.
+Principal pieces of national cultural and/or natural heritage legislation - 5.1.1 Principal pieces of national legislation for the protection, conservation and presentation of the State Party's cultural and/or natural heritage

+Comment